QTAB-STUDY/twin-data-models/README.md

 # QTAB Twin Data Models
-Example models for analysing twin data
+Example models for analysing the QTAB dataset

 ## 01_create_familywise_datafile.R
 Example code to create a familywise dataset (i.e. one family per row) for use in OpenMx.